Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 Q6: How can I withdraw my application?

-A6: Log in to My Profile and select My Submissions.
-All of the positions you have applied for and their current status will be listed.
+A6: If the posting is still open you can log into My Profile and select My Submissions.
+All the positions you have applied for and their current status will be displayed.
 Find the completed submission you wish to update and select Withdraw.
 You will see a warning confirming you are about to withdraw your job submission.
 Indicate your reason and select Yes.
-You will now see the position listed under Withdrawn Submissions on the My Submissions Page.
+You will now see the position listed under Withdrawn Submissions on the My Submissions page.

 Q7: Help!
 I accidently withdrew my application, how do I re-apply?